capport-wg/api/draft-ietf-capport-api.md

 New assignments for Captive Portal API Keys Registry will be administered by IANA using the Specification Required policy {{!RFC8126}}.
-The Designated Expert is expected to validate the existence of documentation describing new keys in a permanent publicly available specification.
+The Designated Expert is expected to validate the existence of documentation describing new keys in a permanent publicly available specification, such as an Internet Draft or RFC.
 The expert is expected to validate that new keys have a clear meaning and do not create unnecessary confusion or overlap with existing keys.
 Keys that are specific to non-generic use cases, particularly ones that are not specified as part of an IETF document, are encouraged to use a domain-specific prefix.

 # Acknowledgments {#thanksall}